buildpacks/rfcs/text/0000-project-descriptor-domains.md

 ## Backwards Compatibility

-The bundler project switch from YAML to a proprietary Ruby DSL for the `Gemfile` and was able to detect the differences to determine which version to use.
+The bundler project switched from YAML to a proprietary Ruby DSL for the `Gemfile` and was able to detect the differences to determine which version to use.
 Our parsers can detect for `[io.buildpacks]` key specifically to differentiate between the two.
 In the future, the API key under this table can be used.

 # How it Works
 [how-it-works]: #how-it-works